ERIA’s Experts Urge Standardised Methodologies on Plastic Debris Data Collection and Analysis

 Monitoring of Plastic Leakage into Aquatic Environment

-Another objective of MFA is to connect the sources, pathways, and the final sinks of a material, which in the case of plastics, entails its leakage into the aquatic environment.
-There are a number of innovations to monitor the flow of plastic leakage into water bodies, including the use of floating devices such as drifter and bottle tracking that mimic the movement of plastic debris.
+Another MFA objective is to connect the sources, pathways, and final sinking of materials, which in the case of plastics entails its leakage into the aquatic environment.
+There are a number of innovations to monitor the flow of plastic leakage into water bodies, including the use of floating devices such as drifters and bottle tracking that mimic the movement of plastic debris.

-Professor Suchana Chavanich from Chulalangkorn University, Thailand said such devices have been used in Thailand, in addition to the interceptor deployed at the Chao Phraya River by The Ocean Cleanup to monitor the number of waste flowing in the river and further reduce its leakage to the ocean.
+Professor Suchana Chavanich, from Chulalangkorn University, Thailand, said such devices have been used in Thailand, in addition to the interceptor deployed by The Ocean Cleanup at the Chao Phraya River, to monitor the amount of waste flowing in the river and further reduce its leakage to the ocean.

-Meanwhile, Japan also uses high-resolution mapping of macroplastic and microplastic emissions from the land into the sea.
-The results, as presented by Professor Yasuo Nihei from Tokyo University of Science, showed that higher emissions were observed from urban areas including Tokyo metropolitan area, Nagoya, and Osaka.
+Japan also uses high-resolution mapping of macroplastic and microplastic emissions from the land into the sea.
+The results, presented by Professor Yasuo Nihei from Tokyo University of Science, showed that higher emissions were observed from urban areas, including Tokyo metropolitan area, Nagoya, and Osaka.

-‘We believe that our methodology can also be employed to evaluate plastic emissions in ASEAN region.
-Considering sufficient data including geographical data of the water basin and waste management data, are7.
-Image Image Recommended Image Size : 1280 x 720Source available,’ he said.
+‘We believe that our methodology can also be employed to evaluate plastic emissions in [the] ASEAN region.
+Considering sufficient data including geographical data of the water basin and waste management data [is] available,’ he said.

-Of all the plastic waste in aquatic environment, some may end up in biotas when it is mistakenly digested.
-For this reason, Mr Michikazu Kojima, Senior Advisor at Economic Research Institute for ASEAN and East Asia (ERIA), together with Dr Yet Yin Hee, marine science expert supporting ERIA’s Regional Knowledge Centre, proposed the development of monitoring and assessment methodology using bioindicator.
+Some plastic waste in the aquatic environment may end up in biotas when it is mistakenly digested.
+For this reason, Mr Michikazu Kojima, ERIA Senior Advisor; together with Dr Yet Yin Hee, a marine science expert supporting the Centre, proposed the development of a monitoring and assessment methodology using bioindicators.

-‘We have been seeing cases of plastic ingestion and entanglement of biota throughout the news, and we think that it is important to develop a standardised methodology for biota survey that is relevant and applicable in ASEAN region to assess the impact of marine litter,’ said Dr Hee.
+‘We have been seeing cases of plastic ingestion and entanglement of biota throughout the news, and we think it is important to develop a standardised methodology for biota surveys that is relevant and applicable in [the] ASEAN region to assess the impact of marine litter,’ said Dr Hee.

 Dr Yet Yin Hee discussed about monitoring indicators to assess marine pollution and its impact on the ecosystem at the 4th ERIA’s Experts Working Group Meeting